gapoorva/thetatauwebsite16/README.md

 9. At this point, after cloning the repo, downloading VirtualBox and Vagrant, and running `vagrant add box hashicorp/precise64` and `vagrant up`, your VM and server should be operational.
 Going to `http://localhost:8080/` should show you the development version of website as it exists on your local computer.
 Yay!
 You can make edits to your files, reload the page, and see the effects of your changes.

 ### Understanding the Development Pipeline

+TODO: Update this once there's actually a product.
+If you're reading this right now, ignore this section.

 Now that you have a working environment, time to cover how you're actually going to make changes to the code and bring your ideas to life.
 This needs to be structured so that any mistakes made are revertable and we take full advantage of version control and namespacing to ensure the end-user (our fraternity) doesn't experience problems.